PeFox/DySeq_script/README.md

 # and four columns for eacht observed state

 myinit2<-c(.50, .50)
-# Because the hidden chain is now a 2*2 matirx, we only need two
+# Because the hidden chain is now a 2*2 matirx, we only need two initial probabilities
-# initial probabilities

-my_hmodel<-build_hmm(couple.seq,
+my_hmodel<-build_hmm(couple.seq,   # the data
-                       myhtrans,
-                    my_emission,
-                        myinit2)
+                       myhtrans,   # starting values for transition probabilities for the hidden chain my_emission,   # starting probabilties for the emissions myinit2)   # starting probabilities for the initial probabilities for the hidden chain

 fit2<-fit_model(my_hmodel)